Ethan0429/dgg-embed/README.md

 2. Navigate to `about:debugging` - You can do this by typing `about:debugging` in the address bar and hit enter.

+3. Click the gear icon in the top right corner and select "debug add-ons".

-3. Click "Load Temporary Add-on" - A file dialog will open.
-Navigate to the directory containing all the files in `firefox/`, and select the `manifest.json` file.
+4. Click "Load Temporary Add-on" in the top right corner.
+A file dialog will open.
+Navigate to the directory containing all the files in `firefox/` (that you downloaded from this repo), and select the `manifest.json` file.

 After performing these steps, your extension should now be loaded and active in Firefox.
 You can see it listed at the top of the Extensions page, and depending on your extension's settings, it may also show up next to the address bar or in the Firefox menu.